Academic-Labbook/alp/README.md

 licenced plugins and themes.

 The following list of plugins have been partialy adapted into ALP.
-All have been modified in some way (e.g. admin settings, class and setting namespaces, etc.), some more so than others:
+All have been modified in some way (e.g. admin settings, class and setting namespaces, features added or removed, etc.), some more so than others:
  - [Coauthors Plus](https://wordpress.org/plugins/co-authors-plus/)
  - [WP-Post-Meta-Revisions](https://github.com/adamsilverstein/wp-post-meta-revisions)
  - [Revision Notes](https://wordpress.org/plugins/revision-notes/)